soystemd/ZSH-Cygwin-Cmder-on-Windows/README.md

 # zsh in windows

-This guide shows you how to install a nice Cmder terminal in Windows, with cygwin-zsh and a context-menu button to open the terminal in that path.
+This guide shows you how to install a nice Cmder terminal in Windows, with cygwin-zsh and a context-menu button to open the terminal in any path that you desire.

 ## how-to